Kholoud-Ibrahim/Kholoud-Ibrahim.github.io/docs/_posts/2022-05-12-Feature Stores - The Full Story .md

 **Retrieve training datasets.** <br>
 **Retrieve online features.** <br>

+## How features are organized inside the feature store ?

+To understand how features are organized inside the feature store , let's first define some of feature store important terms :

+**Entity** : An entity is any domain object that can be modeled and about which information can be stored. such as persons, places, things, or events.

+**Feature** : A Feature is any measurable property that can be used in a predictive model.

+<span style="color:red"> ***Features are the properties that describe the entities , for example number of transactions can be a feature for the entity credit card.***</span>

+**Feature Table** : The logical grouping and schema of entities and related features.

+*One of the popular designs is to create one feature table for each entity , which contains all the features that descibe this particular entity.*

+Feature Store of an organiztion contains serveral ML Projects , and each ML project contains one or more feature tables and each feature table contains one or more feature that descibes a certain entity or set of entities.

 ## Summary

 Feature stores if not already ubiquitous should be the next must-have step for every organisation that aims to build the best AI products without having to lose their bandwidth on operational purposes.